cdapio/hydrator-plugins/core-plugins/docs/ErrorCollector-errortransform.md

 Properties
 ----------
 **messageField:** The name of the error message field to use in the output schema.
-Defaults to 'errMsg'.
-If this is not specified, the error message will be dropped.
+The UI will default this to 'errMsg'.
+If no value is specified, the error message will be dropped.

 **codeField:** The name of the error code field to use in the output schema.
-Defaults to 'errCode'.
-If this is not specified, the error code will be dropped.
+The UI will default this to 'errCode'.
+If no value is specified, the error code will be dropped.

 **stageField:** The name of the error stage field to use in the output schema.
-Defaults to 'errStage'.
-If this is not specified, the error stage will be dropped.
+The UI will default this to 'errStage'.
+If no value is specified, the error stage will be dropped.

 Example